nliaudat/kelvin/adversarial_critique.md

 ## What a Professor Would Say

+> *Note: The specific claims referenced in this section (OTP terminology, bulletproof/unbreakable framing, C1–C5 as informal estimates, Euler entropy numbers, reseeding circularity, Deep Physical Binding, and the 2¹⁹²⁰ derivation) have been addressed in points 1, 3, 10, 17, 18, 21, and 26 respectively.
+This section is preserved as the original framing narrative to show the difference between the pre-fix and post-fix state of the project.*
+>
 > *"This is an interesting engineering project that demonstrates cross-platform determinism and implements known good primitives (SHAKE256, HKDF, BLAKE3, ML-DSA-65).
 The implementors clearly understand side-channel resistance and have done serious work on the implementation layer.*
 >
 > *However, the security claims are not supported by the mathematical framework.
 Calling this an 'OTP' is terminologically wrong.
 Calling it 'bulletproof' or 'computationally unbreakable' is scientifically reckless for an experimental system.
 The security 'proofs' (C1–C5) are informal physical arguments dressed in mathematical notation — not formal reductions to hard problems.*